 All individual and family ACA-compliant health plans are regulated by state insurance departments, which means the insurance commissioner in your state oversees the insurance company to make sure they’re complying with state and federal rules.
 If you’re having a problem with your health insurer, you can reach out to your state’s insurance department for help.

 How can I make changes to my ACA health coverage or cancel it?

 If you’re enrolled in an off-exchange health plan, you can contact your insurer directly for changes such as disenrollment from the plan, changing your address or adding a newborn child to your plan.
 But if you have a plan through the exchange, you’ll need to make those kinds of changes by contacting the exchange.
 Once you update your information with the exchange, it will transmit the new data to your insurer.

 One point that sometimes causes confusion is the need to terminate your coverage when you transition to another plan, including Medicare.
 Your individual-market plan will not automatically terminate when you obtain employer-sponsored health insurance, move to a new area, or turn 65.

-Your plan will terminate when you stop paying the premiums.
-But if you were receiving a premium subsidy, the termination date will be a month after the last premium you paid, and you’ll have to repay the IRS for the subsidy that was paid on your behalf during that extra month.
+Your plan will terminate if you just stop paying the premiums.
+But if you were receiving a premium subsidy, the termination date will then be a month after the last premium you paid, and you’ll have to repay the IRS for the subsidy that was paid on your behalf during that extra month.